 The Good Old Days of Student Activism and Merry Pranks

-I think of these times now because my 50-year high school reunion is happening this weekend, and while I knew it would be difficult logistically to attend, the other factor I had to consider was looking at the list of attendees and seeing three names of people I unfriended and blocked on Facebook as soon as I saw their pro-Trump leanings.
-Of course, before I unfriended, I put my two cents in about what I thought of their glorious Cheetolini, Orange Führer, Twitler, Pussy-Grabber, etc. SO, the idea of being in the same room with those people was not comfortable to me.
+Published by Rick on Tagged UncategorizedI think of these times now because my 50-year high school reunion is happening this weekend, and while it would be difficult logistically to attend, the other factor I had to consider was looking at the list of attendees and seeing three names of people I unfriended and blocked on Facebook as soon as I saw their pro-Trump leanings.
+Of course, before I unfriended, I put my two cents in about what I thought of their glorious Hero.

-It was in that final year of high school that my leftist leanings were materialising, and they reached maturity only a few months later, when I began college at the University of Redlands.
-U of R was a small Baptist college of about 3000 students that appealed to a rather Christian Right base.
-Many of the students were from Orange County, the highly conservative armpit only 30 miles south of LA.
+It was in my final year of high school that my leftist leanings were materialising, and they reached maturity only a few months later, when I began college at the University of Redlands.
+U of R was a small Baptist college of about 3000 students that appealed to a Christian Right base.
+Many of the students were from Orange County, the conservative armpit only 30 miles south of LA.
 It was believed that many parents sent their daughters to U of R to preserve their virginity just a few more precious years.
-And I’d heard it said that up until a few years before, female applicants were asked if they were virgin or not.
+I’d heard it said that up until a few years before, female applicants were asked if they were virgin or not.
 I only went there because my dad was a professor there, so I could avoid the $1500 a year tuition fee, a king’s ransom back then.
 I stood out among the students there because my hair partially covered my ears.

-I also chose to go there because during my last year of high school, I was mostly hanging more with friends that were students there than with high school friends.
-These folks all leaned far to the left, four of them making local headlines for returning their draft cards to the draft board as protests against the Viet Nam War.
+I also chose to go there because during my last year of high school, I was hanging more with friends that were students there than with high school friends.
+These folks all leaned far to the left, four of them making local headlines for returning their draft cards to the draft board as protests against the Vietnam War.
 Those politics carried over into merry pranks, and in the opening months of my college career, which unfortunately didn’t last long after that first year, I got involved in several acts that rankled many.

-Another time, when a military recruiter was on campus, I missed most of the incident, but got there in time to see my friends suffer the brunt of the “This is the greatest country in the world, how dare you belittle the men that are fighting’ and dyin’ ” lectures from the right-wing majority they were offending.
+Another time, when a military recruiter was on campus, I missed most of the incident, but got there in time to see my friends suffer the brunt of the “This is the greatest country in the world, how dare you belittle the men that are fightin’ and dyin’ ” lectures from the right-wing majority they were offending.
 I did manage to catch some flack a little later on, as I passed by an assemblage of these same frat boys and their accomplices, who recognised me and said, “Hey, we’re gonna kick your commie pinko asses.”
-My first response, rather brave if I say so myself, was, “Gee, you guys have all the answers, don’t you?”
-I’d say I won this argument, because the only thing any one of them could come up with was, “Why don’t you grow a beard to cover up your pimples?”
+My response, rather brave if I say so myself, was, “You guys have all the answers, don’t you?”
+I’d say I won this argument, because the only thing any of them could come up with was, “Why don’t you grow a beard to cover up your pimples?”
 My response to that was, “Wow, I thought I left that shit behind in high school.”
-I walked away, as they mumbled other insults, but nobody further challenged me, so job well done.
+I walked away, as they mumbled other insults, but nobody further challenged me, so give me a W.

 Leave a Comment